-|Human Cells transfected lysate in which Human TNFRSF11B / OCIF has been over-expressed.
+|Human Cell lysate that Human TNFRSF11B / OCIF transfected / overexpressed for Western blot (WB) positive control.
 The whole cell lysate is provided in 1X Sample Buffer (1X modified RIPA buffer+1X SDS loading buffer).|

 |Cell lysate was prepared by homogenization in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
 Cell debris was removed by centrifugation.
-Protein concentration was determined with Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
-The cell lysate was boiled for 5 minutes in 1 x SDS sample buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.|
+Protein concentration was determined by Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
+The cell lysate was boiled for 5 min in 1 x SDS loading buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.|

-|Modified RIPA Lysis Buffer: 50 mM Tris-HCl pH 7.4, 150 mM NaCl, 1mM EDTA, 1% Triton X-100, 0.1% SDS, 1% Sodium deoxycholate, 1mM PMSF|
+|Modified RIPA Lysis Buffer: 50 mM Tris-HCl pH 7.4, 150 mM NaCl, 1mM EDTA, 1% Triton X-100, 0.1% SDS, 1% Sodium deoxycholate, 1mM PMSF.|

-|12.5% SDS-PAGE Stained with Coomassie Blue|
+|12.5% SDS-PAGE Stained with Coomassie Blue after protein purification.|

-|Samples are stable for up to twelve months from date of receipt at -80℃|
+|Samples are stable for up to twelve months from date of receipt.|

-|WB: Use at an assay dependent dilution.|
+|Western blot (WB): Use at an assay dependent dilution.|